 Moreover, press CTRL + H to open the Replace feature.

-7 Methods to Find and Replace within Selection in Excel
+How to Find and Replace within Selection in Excel: 7 Methods

 Let’s introduce today’s dataset where the sales report of some Items is given along with the concerning Sales Rep. Besides, Quantity, Unit Price, and Sales for each item are also provided.

 Now, you’ll see the application of the Find and Replace feature.